01 Mar Blazing the Barn Quilt Trail

 The Sierra Valley Grange boasts a wheat pattern, designed by Jordan herself, in sync with agricultural tradition.
 Elia and Bruce Miles in Loyalton own a historic granary, built in 1947 of post and beam frame.
 The structure was moved from nearby Chilcoot in 1950, and now sports a tan and brown-toned autumn flower quilt.
 Sierra Valley native and contractor Richard Griffin, who often helps hang the quilts—the six square feet and eight square feet designs can weigh more than 100 pounds—boasts a Swiss flag quilt pattern on his barn along Highway 49 to Chilcoot.

-Travelling the Trails
+Traveling the Trails

 Countryside barn quilts are a testament to cultural heritage, and the sometimes overlooked woman’s work on a farm.
 “This project connects the arts, agriculture and preserves the importance of ranching in the valley—honoring a traditional, cultural contribution,” says Jordan.